-- A. Conduct site survey prior to site selection.
+- A. Conduct a site survey prior to site selection.
 It is the DRCJ's responsibility to apprise the district officials of the unsuitability of any contest site.
-It is essential that the contest location have the best possible environment for the contestants and the best possible sound system for the audience.

-- B. Confirm their assignment with members of panels for international preliminary, district, and division contests, as made by the Society Contest and Judging Committee through its chairman.

-- C. Process expense forms for the panel members.
-Ensure that the panel has telephone contact numbers should they encounter travel delays to the contest site.

-- D. Notify the Contest Administrator of guest practicing candidates and Best Seat In The House (BSITH) guests as soon as known.

-- E. Ensure that contestants are aware of the latest BHS contest rules and that they have been sent information that provides details about the contest:

-- 1. Introductions

-- a.
-DRCJ

-- b.
-Panel

-- c.
-Contest General Chairman or Events Team Chairman

-- d.
-Master of ceremonies or presenter

-- 2. Contest operation

-- a.
-Points qualification (if prelims)

-- b.
-Special contests and/or awards, including

-- (i) Last year's OSS

-- (ii) Announcements

-- (iii) Footnotes

-- c.
-Number qualifying for finals

-- d.
-Review sound, lighting and stage and, if chorus, curtain

-- e.
-Evaluation site and time frame

-- f.
-Encouragement

-- F. Arrange for a Judges Services Coordinator.

-- G. Correspond with contestants prior to the contest.
+It is essential that the contest location have the best possible environment for the contestants and the best possible sound system for the audience. - B. Confirm assignments with members of panels for international preliminary, district, and division contests as made by the Society Contest and Judging Committee through its chairman on a master assignment document and in Barberscore - C. Process expense forms for the panel members.
+Ensure that the panel has telephone contact numbers should they encounter travel delays to the contest site. - D. Notify the Contest Administrator of practicing guests and/or candidates and Best Seat In The House (BSITH) guests as soon as they are known. - E. Ensure that the Contest Administrator has been sent information that provides details about the contest. - 1.
+Introductions - a.
+DRCJ - b.
+Panel - c.
+Contest general chairman or events team chairman - d.
+Master of ceremonies or presenter - 2.
+Contest operation - a.
+Points qualification (if prelims) - b.
+Special contests and/or awards, including - (i) Last year's OSS - (ii) Announcements - (iii) Footnotes - c.
+Number qualifying for finals - d.
+Review sound, lighting and stage and, if chorus, curtain - e.
+Evaluation of the site and time for walk-through - f.
+Encouragement - F. Arrange for a Judges Services Coordinator. - G. Correspond with contestants prior to the contest.

-- H. Ascertain when the announcement of contest results will be made and who will make the announcements. - I. Ensure that sufficient copies of official scoring summaries are made, distributed and that the summaries are available for the district web site.
+- H. Ascertain when the announcements of contest results will be made and who will make them. - I. Ensure that sufficient copies of official scoring summaries are made and distributed, and that the summaries are available for the district web site.